AldoOrtega/coding_interview/README.md

 # coding_interview
-Code in Pyhton (most of them) of personal results to preparing the coding interview.
+Code in Pyhton of personal results to preparing the coding interview.
 Exercises from Cracking the Code Interview 6th edition.